rlucente-se-jboss/anbox-f34/README.md

 ## Install snap for anbox
 You'll need [snap](https://snapcraft.io/install/snap-store/fedora)
 to install Anbox.
-Run the following command to install both `snap` and the `adb` tool to install APK files:
+Run the following command to install a minimum graphical environment as well as both `snap` and the `adb` tool to install APK files:

-    sudo dnf -y install snapd android-tools
+    sudo dnf -y install android-tools gnome-shell gnome-terminal snapd sudo systemctl set-default graphical.target

-Log off/on or restart the system to ensure that the snap paths are available.
+Restart the system to ensure that the graphical environment and snap paths are available.

 ## Install anbox
 Run the following command to [install anbox](https://docs.anbox.io/userguide/install.html#install-the-anbox-snap):